 Environment Variables

-Rsbuild supports injecting environment variables or expressions into the code during compilation, which is helpful for distinguishing the running environment or replacing constants.
-This chapter introduces how to use environment variables.
+Rsbuild supports injecting env variables or expressions into the code during build, which is helpful for distinguishing the running environment or replacing constants.

 Default Variables